Daniel Clowes: OK Soda

-In 1993 and 1994, Clowes created artwork for Coca-Cola's Generation X-inspired beverage OK Soda, which was test-marketed in select American cities in 1994 and 1995 and then discontinued.
+In 1993 and 1994, Clowes created artwork for Coca-Cola's Generation X-inspired beverage OK Soda, which was test-marketed in select American cities in 1994 and 1995 before being discontinued.
 His art appeared on cans, bottles, twelve-pack cases, posters, vending machines, and other merchandise, along with point-of sale display items.
 Clowes's art appears on two cans/bottles (the face of a young man looking forward; the face of a young woman looking forward), though he is often incorrectly credited for other OK can art.

 Illustrations

 Clowes has illustrated over 25 LP, EP, and CD covers, including Everything Looks Better in the Dark (1987) by Frank French and Kevn Kinney, Thee Headcoats' Heavens to Murgatroyd, Even!
-It’s Thee Headcoats!
+It's Thee Headcoats!
 (Already), and the Supersuckers album The Smoke of Hell (1992).
+His artwork can be seen in the Ramones video for their Tom Waits cover "I Don't Want to Grow Up" (1994).

 His art appeared on a skateboard deck for Santa Cruz Skateboards (1991 – it was reissued in black and white in 2006).

-His artwork can be seen in the Ramones video for their Tom Waits cover "I Don't Want to Grow Up" (1994).
+Clowes drew covers and booklet art for the Criterion Collection's releases of Samuel Fuller's films Shock Corridor and The Naked Kiss (2011).
 An OK Soda vending machine with Clowes art appears in several shots in Christopher Guest's mockumentary Waiting for Guffman (1997).
 He created the movie poster for Todd Solondz's film Happiness (1998).

-He drew the cover for Encounter Briefs, a fictional comic book featured in Greg Mottola's film Paul (2011).
+He drew the key art for Season 4 of the HBO series Silicon Valley (2017) and the cover for Encounter Briefs, a fictional comic book featured in Greg Mottola's film Paul (2011).

-He drew covers and booklet art for the Criterion Collection's releases of Samuel Fuller's films Shock Corridor and The Naked Kiss (2011).

-He drew the key art for Season 4 of the HBO series Silicon Valley (2017).